aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sparklinegroup/_index.md

 ```

-the custom maximum value for the vertical axis.
+Gets the custom maximum value for the vertical axis.

 **Returns:**
 double